rorm-orm/docs/docs/rorm/crud.md

 ### Dynamic mode and `set_if`

-Before executing the query `set` has to be called at least once to set a value to set for a column (The first call changes the builders type).
+Before executing the query, `set` has to be called at least once to set a value for a column (the first call changes the builder's type).
 Otherwise the query wouldn't do anything.

 This can be limiting when your calls are made conditionally.

 To support this, the builder can be put into a "dynamic" mode by calling `begin_dyn_set`.
 Then calls to `set` won't change the type.
-When you're done use `finish_dyn_set` to go back to "normal" mode.
+When you're done, use `finish_dyn_set` to go back to "normal" mode.
 It will check the number of "sets" and return `Result` which is `Ok` for at least one and an `Err` for zero.
 Both variants contain the builder in "normal" mode to continue.